Xilinx/Embedded-Design-Tutorials/docs/Feature_Tutorials/debuggable_fsbl/debuggable-fsbl.md

 #endif
 ```

 Medium level verbose printing is good for most designs.
-Enable `FSBL_DEBUG_INFO` by doing the following steps:
+Enable `FSBL_DEBUG_INFO` by performing the following steps:

 1. In the Explorer view, right-click the **fsbl_a53** application.